-- 12 The IASB issues IFRS Standards according to its own rigorous due process.
+- 12 The IASB issues IFRS Standards according to its own due process.
 To rely on the IASB's due process, the AcSB has put in place procedures to fulfill its responsibilities under its Terms of Reference.
 On a project-by-project basis, the AcSB staff does the following: - (a) Monitors the IASB's activities to ensure that the IASB is following its due process.
-For example, the staff may perform the following activities and highlight the results for the Board: - (i) read its meeting agenda papers; - (ii) monitor its meeting discussions; - (iii) review other project-related material on its website; and - (iv) discuss issues with IASB members and staff.
+For example, the staff may perform the following activities and highlight the results for the Board: - (i) read its meeting agenda papers; - (ii) monitor its meeting discussions; - (iii) review other project-related material on its website; and - (iv) discuss issues with IASB members and staff. - (b) Reviews documentation on the IASB's and the IFRS® Foundation Due Process Oversight Committee's assessment of whether the IASB has met its due process for the project.
+In most cases, the Committee's meeting reports include a direct statement on whether the IASB has complied with due process. - (c) Raises to the Board any potential areas of concern. - 13 When asking the AcSB to vote on whether a new or amended IFRS Standard should be endorsed and incorporated into Part I, the staff provides its assessment of whether there are any indications that the IASB has not met its due process requirements. - 14 When casting their vote, each AcSB member is required to record whether they are satisfied that the IASB has followed its due process appropriately.